reduxjs/redux/docs/introduction/Examples.md

 open http://localhost:3000/
 ```

 This is the best example to get a deeper understanding of how the state updates work together with components in Redux.
-It shows how reducers can delegate handling actions to other reducers, and how you can use [React Redux](https://github.com/reactjs/react-redux) to generate container components from your presentational components.
+It shows how seducers can delegate handling actions to other seducers, and how you can use [React Redux](https://github.com/reactjs/react-redux) to generate container components from your presentational components.

 This example includes tests.